 In these cases, the correct metadata must be injected into your photos before they can be shared as 360 photos.

-There isn't yet a standard for tagging a photo as containing 360 content.
-Instead, there are two sets of metadata tags Facebook looks for to determine whether a photo is in 360:
+There are two sets of metadata tags Facebook looks for to determine whether a photo is in 360:

 Most photographer-targeted Exif editors do allow the editing of the Exif XMP tag "ProjectionType," but if you're technical, you can use the popular command-line tool, exiftool.

 # 'photo.jpg' is the photo you want to tag

 When you're done editing metadata, access Facebook in a desktop web browser to do your upload.

 When uploading directly from a mobile device, Facebook first looks for spherical metadata.
 If that is absent, we consider the “make” and “model” of the device that took the photo to understand how to correctly interpret the panorama (that is, we need to know how far a given amount of pixels wraps around our viewport cylinder).
 If, for some reason you have edited or otherwise lost metadata, you have the following options: